ietf-wg-cellar/matroska-specification/notes.md

 For encryption systems sharing public/private keys, the creation of the keys and the exchange of keys are not covered by this document.
 They have to be handled by the system using Matroska.

+The `ContentEncodingScope Element` gives an idea of which part of the track are encrypted.
+But each `ContentEncAlgo Element` and its sub elements like `AESSettingsCipherMode` really define how the encrypted should be exactly interpreted.

+The AES-CTR system, which corresponds to `ContentEncAlgo` = 5 ((#contentencalgo-element)) and `AESSettingsCipherMode` = 1 ((#aessettingsciphermode-element)), is defined in the [@!WebM-Enc] document.

 # Image Presentation

 ## Cropping